-When determining whether the content should be stored in the cache, Edge Cache evaluates whether it's the appropriate size and whether it's whitelisted or blacklisted.
+When determining whether the content should be stored in the cache, Edge Cache evaluates whether it is the appropriate size and whether it is white- or black-listed.
 The whitelist and blacklist can consist of source IP, destination IP, source domain, and destination domain.
-Note the domains are resolved using DNS, then the resulting IPs are reverse mapped to determine the domain that is used to configure the Edge Cache engine.
+Note that the domains are resolved using DNS, so the resulting IP addresses are reverse mapped to determine the domain that is used to configure the Edge Cache engine.